Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor.

 Kempo = "fist method".
 Adaptive.
 Combining karate linear strikes with fluid kung fu motions.

-And later on, Aikido.
+And afterwards, Aikido.

 Kickboxing to me was, well, a natural occurrence.
-Not actually being mentored... by a proper kickboxing instructor.
+Not actually being mentored by a proper kickboxing instructor.
 I instructed meself.
 And yes with that order, kick then box.

 Oh, that Kempo sempai back then.
+This was before I trained karate.

 Then the legend of holding back kicks and punches so that somebody won't be ashamed happened.